 Which is Better?

-Ultimately, sound-quality is a subjective thing.
+Ultimately, sound quality is a subjective thing.
 So what I might like, you might not find as exciting and vice versa.
-My advice is if you like to listen to a wide range of music – especially acoustic, rock, classic and these instrumental type genres, then a studio monitor might be a better choice.
-If you like more urban and dance genres, then a bookshelf speaker with a 5” low-frequency driver might be more of what you’re after.
+If you like to listen to a wide range of music – especially acoustic, rock, classic, and instrumental-type genres, then a studio monitor might be a better choice.
+If you like more urban and dance genres, a bookshelf speaker with a 5” low-frequency driver might be more of what you’re after.

 What is a Near-Field Monitor?

-A near-field monitor is sonically designed to be listened to at close proximity.
-So essentially, you need to be sitting in front of the speakers in close proximity to get the true experience of the speaker.
-Often sitting too far away will result in loss of frequencies, especially bass.
+A near-field monitor is sonically designed to be listened to at proximity.
+So essentially, you need to be sitting in front of the speakers in close proximity to get the experience of the speaker.
+Often, sitting too far away will result in a loss of frequencies, especially bass.
 If you’re looking for a speaker for your living area, do not choose a near-field monitor.
-A near-field monitor is best suited for use in the studio or at your PC where you’re sitting close to the speakers and they’re both firing at head height to get the best audio experience.
+A near-field monitor is best suited for use in the studio or at your PC where you’re sitting close to the speakers, and they’re firing at head height to get the best audio experience.

 The Technical Stuff

-Throughout this article, you’ll like come across some words which may be unfamiliar to you.
+Throughout this article, you’ll encounter some words that may be unfamiliar to you.
 This section briefly explains each of these technical terms.